 This was discovered by analysing the research data on satisfied couples.
-John Gottman and his team followed up couples who attended his workshops and found that those whose relationships continued to improve adapted the principles they’d learnt in his workshops to create their own ways of spending this extra five hours together.
-The patterns in the data were so consistent and clear that Gottman called these the “Magic Five Hours” (Gottman & Silver, 1999).
-Can you spare five hours to create a happy relationship?
+John Gottman and his team followed up couples who attended his workshops and found that those whose relationships continued to improve adapted the principles they’d learnt in his workshops to create their own ways of spending this extra six hours together.

 Before each of you separate in the morning to go to work, school or wherever, make sure you establish what Stan Tatkin (2011) calls a “launching ritual”.
 This can be a snuggle in bed before getting up, or finding out something about what your partner will be doing that day, like having a meeting with a client, lunch with a friend, going for a dental appointment or taking a child to an extra class.
 How you launch or part from the relationship world into the world outside the relationship can influence the quality and amount of support, confidence and energy you feel while engaging in your day.